franpandol/django-course-content/part_1/apps/create_app.md

----
-title: "Create Django app (Class 3)"
+# Creating our first app (Class 3)
----
-Let's say we want our system to remember all our friends birthdays.

-Django also introduces a concept called apps.
+Django introduces a concept called apps.
 Apps in django are like submodules.
-We will have apps like friends and birthdays for example.
+We will have apps like friends and birthdays in a calendar system.
 Or in a blog system we will have apps like blog and posts.
 Let's create our first app 'birthdays':

     $ python manage.py startapp birthdays